Prairie Patch Volunteers Needed

 Experience the Prairie Patch through our Sensory Garden.
 We’ve highlighted plants and attractions to help you interact with the Prairie Patch using each of your five senses.
+Learn more.

 Visit Bea’s Garden, a special home for insects in the Prairie Patch, which includes a large, handmade insect hotel, several bee habitats, an observatory to watch the bees working, and pollinator plants to attract butterflies and bees.
 Bea's Garden was created through a generous donation from the Lawrence family in loving memory of Beatrix.